Bulimia Signs & Symptoms

 engaging in inappropriate behavior intended to prevent weight gain, such as self-induced vomiting, abuse of laxatives and/or diuretics, fasting, or excessive exercising

 binges or inappropriate behaviors occurring, on average, at least twice weekly for at least 3 months

 self-evaluation unduly influenced by body shape or weight

 If your child purges, it is extremely important that a diagnosis of anorexia, purging sub-type should be ruled out before proceeding with any treatment.

-If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, call us on 503 249 8851 and ask for our intake coordinator.
+If you are unsure whether your child has been properly diagnosed or if are you are simply looking for eating disorder help, please call us at 971-319-6800 and speak to our intake coordinator.
 For your convenience, you may also submit an online request below.
 We answer all requests promptly.